robertorcosta/azure-docs.pt-br/articles/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery.md

 ### <a name="log-in"></a>Fazer logon

-Faça logon no portal do Azure.
+Faça logon no Portal do Azure.

 ### <a name="enable-replication-for-the-zonal-azure-virtual-machine"></a>Habilitar a replicação para a máquina virtual zonal do Azure